mtetkosk/terrarium/README.md

 - **Unit Assignment**: President assigns decimal betting units (0.5, 1.0, 2.5, etc.) to each pick
 - **Best Bet Selection**: President selects up to 5 best bets from all picks
 - **Performance Tracking**: Daily reports with insights and recommendations
-- **Model Optimization**: Different OpenAI models per agent for cost efficiency
+- **Model Optimization**: Different Google Gemini models per agent for cost efficiency
 - **One Pick Per Game**: Picker makes exactly one pick per game with detailed reasoning
 - **Batch Processing**: Efficient processing of games in batches with retry logic
 - **Caching**: Smart caching for betting lines (1 hour) and research (24 hours)